AJINKYACHAVAN5/THE-SPARKS-FOUNDATION/The Basic Banking System/README.md

-# The Sparks Banking System
+# Task-1 : The Sparks Banking System
-Sparks Foundation Internship Project : The Basic Banking System
+GRIP@ Sparks Foundation Web Development and Designing internship Duration - 1 Month ( DEC-2021 )
 A Web Application used to transfer money between multiple users.

 Stack used -